 The Trustees of Depaul Housing Services do not receive any remuneration or benefits in kind.
-No Trustee was reimbursed for 2020 (2019: £nil) for expenses incurred.
+No Trustee was reimbursed for 2021 (2020: £nil) for expenses incurred.

 Depaul UK, incorporated in the UK, is the parent company of Depaul Housing Services, a part of Depaul International (incorporated in the UK) - the ultimate parent entity.
-The financial statements of Depaul International can be obtained from St Vincent's Centre, Carlisle Place, London, SW1P 1NL.
-During the year, Depaul UK paid invoices and management costs of £713k (2019: £8k) on behalf of Depaul Housing Services of which £403k was awarded as a grant to Depaul Housing Services.
-The remaining amounts have been repaid or will be reimbursed to Depaul UK.
-Depaul Housing Services charged rental income of £70k (2019: £70k) to Depaul UK.
-The amounts owed at year end between Depaul Housing Services and Depaul UK are disclosed in notes 5,6 and 7 above.
+The financial statements of Depaul International can be obtained from St Vincents Centre, Carlisle Place, London, SW1P 1NL.

+During the year, Depaul UK paid invoices and management costs of £27k (2020: £713k) on behalf of Depaul Housing Services and Depaul Housing Services charged rental income of £70k (2020: £70k) to Depaul UK.
+In 2020, Depaul UK madea grant to Depaul Housing Services for £403k as a contribution towards the Manchester Safestop refurbishment project and £25k was returned by Depaul Housing Services this year.
+As at 31 December 2021 Depaul Housing Services owed £286k (2020: £300k) to Depaul UK.
+The amounts owed at year end between Depaul Housing Services and Depaul UK are disclosed in notes 6 and 7 above.